[Self-Test] Do I Have ADD?

 Do I Have ADD (aka Inattentive ADHD)?

 Symptoms of inattentive attention deficit hyperactivity disorder (ADD) — particularly in women — can go undiagnosed or misdiagnosed for years, even decades.
 Many adults are finally evaluated for ADD symptoms after their children get diagnosed — and they realize that they struggled with the same symptoms all their lives.
-ADD can show up as lack of motivation, procrastination, and difficulty sustaining attention.
-It can cause problems with relationships, finances, and work.
+ADD symptoms in adults can include lack of motivation, procrastination, and difficulty sustaining attention.
+ADD can cause problems with relationships, finances, and work.
 And it is absolutely worth diagnosing — and treating — at any age.

 Only a mental-health professional can tell for sure whether symptoms are severe, frequent, and pervasive enough to suggest a positive ADD diagnosis.
 But this self-test may provide some behavior clues and suggestions about next steps.